 Justice and Witness Ministries encourages congregations to participate in Labor Sunday.
 Links on this page lead to resources for worship, organizations that would welcome our involvement in struggles for justice, and sources for general information about working conditions.

 There are many ways to lift up workers and our work lives during a Labor Sunday service.
-Seeing Clearly is a worker-justice themed reflection based on the September 6, 2015, lectionary passages.
+Searching our Hearts and our Cultural Values is a worker-justice themed reflection based on the September 4, 2016, lectionary passage (Philemon 1:1-22).
 Also see reflections/sermon seeds from previous years as well as Worship Resources including Calls to Worship, Prayers, and Hymns.
 A Mission Moment, sermon, or prayer can lift up workers' concerns.
 You might want to invite a worker to give the Sunday message addressing issues of our faith from the perspective of workers and the workplace.
 This could be a member of the congregation or someone from the community, possibly engaged in a local labor struggle.

 Interfaith Worker Justice (IWJ) also has helpful resources for Labor Sunday services and can help identify a local speaker.
 Local Jobs with Justice organizations can also help identify potential speakers.